-During the three months ended March 31, 2024, the Company used cash of \$1,181,011 in investing activities (2023 - \$1,354,211), primarily related to cash spent on exploration and evaluation activities, reclamation costs, purchase of equipment and acquisition costs incurred in the Transaction partially offset by cash acquired from Wallbridge in relation to the Transaction.
+During the three months ended March 31, 2025, the Company used cash of \$80,972 in investing activities (2024 - \$1,181,011), primarily related to cash spent on exploration and evaluation activities and reclamation costs.

-During the three months ended March 31, 2024, the Company received cash of \$nil from financing activities (2023 - used \$1,412).
+During the three months ended March 31, 2025, the Company used cash of \$8,254 for financing activities (2023 - \$nil) primarily related to share issuance costs.

-While the information in the financial statements has been prepared in accordance with IFRS on a going concern basis, which presumes the realization of assets and discharge of liabilities in the normal course of business for the foreseeable future, there are conditions and events that cast significant doubt on the validity of this presumption.
+While the information in the financial statements has been prepared in accordance with IFRS Accounting Standards on a going concern basis, which presumes the realization of assets and discharge of liabilities in the normal course of business for the foreseeable future, there are conditions and events that cast significant doubt on the validity of this presumption.
 The Company's ability to continue as a going concern is dependent upon achieving profitable operations and upon obtaining additional financing.
 While the Company is making its best efforts in this regard, the outcome of these matters cannot be predicted at this time.